Fishsticks (South Park): Reception

-The episode received positive, if slightly mixed reviews.
-Ramsey Isler of IGN declared it the best episode of the season, calling it a "beautiful Kanye West spoof that was so well-timed, so hilarious and so spot-on" that it became a "phenomenon".
-Ryan Brockington of the New York Post said of the episode, "Best.
-South Park.
-Ever."
-He particularly praised the West song parody and the fact that "a simple running joke can hold a full episode; brilliant".
-Carlos Delgado of If Magazine said the episode was "another South Park classic" which "takes full advantage of Cartman's monumental ego".
-Delgado, who gave the episode a B+ grade, described the West parody as "awesome" and the final scene with the "gay fish" West song as "spell binding".
+The episode received positive, if slightly-mixed reviews.
+Ramsey Isler of IGN declared it the best episode of the season, calling it a "beautiful Kanye West spoof that was so well-timed, so hilarious, and so spot-on" that it became a "phenomenon".
+Carlos Delgado of If-Magazine said the episode was "another South Park classic" which "takes full advantage of Cartman's monumental ego".
+Delgado, who gave the episode a B+ grade, described the West parody as "awesome" and the final scene with the "gay fish" West song as "spell-binding".
 TV Guide listed the episode at number five on the top ten television moments of the week.

 Travis Fickett of IGN said the episode included some good laughs but "never kicks into high gear" and said the themes might have worked better as subplots than a full episode: "'Fishsticks' is one of those episodes that typically occur around now in the South Park season.
-It's not great, not bad – hovering somewhere around amusing towards forgettable."
+It's not great, not bad - hovering somewhere around amusing towards forgettable."
 Sean O'Neal of The A.V.
 Club said he was disappointed by the episode and thought the message about celebrity self-delusion might have been better if it focused on only West or Mencia, rather than both.
-Although O'Neal liked the West song in the episode's final scene, O'Neal said "cramming (West and Mencia) together—even mixed in with Cartman's very funny fantasy sequences—felt too cobbled to me, and the time limits imposed by cutting back and forth between it all made the respective digs start to feel a little too one-note."
+Although he liked the West song in the episode's final scene, O'Neal said "cramming (West and Mencia) together - even mixed in with Cartman's very funny fantasy sequences - felt too cobbled to me, and the time-limits imposed by cutting back and forth between it all made the respective digs start to feel a little too one-note".

 Legacy

 On September 13, 2009 during the 2009 MTV Video Music Awards, Kanye West interrupted an acceptance speech from Taylor Swift by walking onto stage, grabbing the microphone and praising her fellow nominee, Beyoncé.
 The incident received considerable press attention and drew further attention to "Fishsticks", which Comedy Central re-broadcast for two straight hours on September 15, 2009.

 Following a controversial 2008 performance at music festival Bonnaroo, many concertgoers have since sprayed graffiti around the festival grounds, as well as making signs, deriding the rapper as a "gay fish".
 While the musical number "Gay Fish" was never officially released for streaming services, it did receive an official release as the B-side of a vinyl release of the song "San Diego" (from the season 16 episode "Butterballs") for Record Store Day 2013, under Comedy Central Records.